 This incident represents a violation of 9 CFR 313.16(a)(1) which says in part "The firearms shall be employed in the delivery of a bullet or projectile into the animal in accordance with this section so as to produce immediate unconsciousness in the animal by a single shot before it is shackled, hoisted, thrown, cast, or cut.
 The animal shall be shot in such a manner that they will be rendered unconscious with a minimum of excitement and discomfort."
-This incident is considered egregious because there were multiple attempts to stun the animal with a failure to apply an immediate corrective action.
-The establishment has a documented systematic approach to humane handling, but it is not considered robust at this time.
+This incident is considered egregious because there were multiple attempts (i.e., more than one attempt) to stun the animal with a failure to apply an immediate corrective action.
+The establishment does not operate under a Robust Systematic Approach for Humane Handling.

-The reinstated suspension action will remain in effect until you provide the Raleigh District Office with adequate written assurances, including corrective actions and further planned preventive measures, to assure that livestock at your establishment are slaughtered humanely.
+The suspension action will remain in effect until you provide the Raleigh District Office with adequate written assurances, including corrective actions and further planned preventive measures, to assure that livestock at your establishment are slaughtered humanely.
 In order to resume inspected operations, you must submit corrective actions to my attention at the District Office.
 These corrective actions should include at a minimum the following: